-- Business hours:

-- To request an advocate during business hours, Monday through Friday, 8am-5pm, call the hotline at 706-353-1912 or toll-free at 877- 363-1912.
+To request an advocate during business hours, Monday through Friday, 8am-5pm, call the hotline at 706-353-1912 or toll-free at 877-363-1912.

-- After-hours:
+After-hours:

-To request an advocate after-hours (after 5pm), weekends and holidays, call the office number at 706-546-1133 and press 6 as directed.
-You will come to the accompaniment request voice mailbox where you will leave your name, the agency you are with and a number to reach you at.
+To request an advocate after-hours (between 5pm-8am Monday-Friday), weekends (Friday at 5pm- Monday at 8am), and holidays, call the office number at 706-546-1133 and press 6 as directed.
+The line will ring until you come to the accompaniment request voice mailbox where you will leave your name, the agency you are with and a number to reach you at.
 Once you hang up, the on-call advocate will immediately be called and will return your call to obtain basic information and confirm that they are in route.
-If you have not heard back from the on-call advocate within 15 minutes, call the hotline at 706-353-1912.
+If you have not heard back from the on-call advocate within 10-15 minutes of leaving a message, please call the hotline at 706-353-1912.